SALSA VERDE: a machine learning attack on Learning With Errors with sparse small secrets: Introduction

 \textbf{Public-key cryptosystems} are the main solution for secure communication over the Internet.
 Public keys can be used to encode messages or verify digital signatures to or from a user with the corresponding private key.
 Security relies on the fact that recovering the private key from the public data requires solving a computationally hard math problem.
 Most currently deployed public-key systems are based on RSA \cite{rivest1978method}, which relies on the hardness of factoring large numbers into products of primes.
 Unfortunately, large-scale quantum computers will enable implementation of Shor's algorithm \cite{shor1994algorithms}, which can factor integers in quantum polynomial time and break such systems.
 As a result, new hard problems are sought to serve as the basis of post-quantum public key cryptography (PQC).
 The US National Institute of Standards and Technology (NIST) ran a 5 year competition to define future PQC standards \cite{alagic2020status}, and standardized $4$ PQC systems in July 2022 \cite{nist2022finalists}.
 Two of these rely on special cases of the same hard (and Shor-free) problem: Learning with Errors (\lwe{}).

-\textbf{Learning With Errors} problem (\lwe{}) assumes that it is hard to recover a secret vector $\textbf{s}$, given many \lwe{} samples $(\textbf a,b)$.
+\textbf{The Learning With Errors} problem (\lwe{}) assumes that it is hard to recover a secret vector $\textbf{s}$, given many \lwe{} samples $(\textbf a,b)$.
 In a \lwe{} sample, each $\textbf a$ is a random vector of $n$ integers modulo $q$ ($n$ is the dimension and $q$ is the modulus), and $b$ is a noisy modular inner product of $\textbf a$ and the secret key $\textbf s$\textemdash that is, $b=\textbf a \cdot \textbf s +e \mod q$, with the error $e$ drawn from a Gaussian distribution of width~$\sigma_e$ centered at $0$, $e \sim N(0, \sigma_e^2)$ and $\sigma_e \ll q$.
 The hardness of \lwe{} is related to the hardness of well-known lattice problems such as the (approximate) Shortest Vector Problem (SVP).

 \textbf{Most classical attacks on \lwe{}} rely on lattice reduction \cite{LLL,BKZ,CN11_BKZ}.
 For example, given $m$ samples $(\mathbf{a_i}, b_i)$, create a matrix $A_{m\times n}$ whose $m$ rows are the vectors $\mathbf{a_i}$.
 The unique shortest vector problem (uSVP) attack recovers the secret $\textbf s$ by finding the shortest vector in a lattice constructed from $\bf b$, the columns of $A_{m\times n}$, and other parameters.
 The best known algorithms for solving SVP run in time exponential in the dimension~$n$.
 Somewhat counter-intuitively, the smaller the modulus $q$, the harder the \lwe{} problem.
-Approximate solutions can be computed in polynomial time \cite{LLL}, but the quality of those approximations degrades exponentially as $n$ increases.
-We compare our results with classical attacks on \lwe{} in \S\ref{sec:Compare_uSVP}.
+Approximate solutions can be computed in polynomial time with LLL \cite{LLL}, but the approximation factor is exponentially bad (exponential in $n$).
+We compare our results with uSVP attacks on \lwe{} in \S\ref{sec:Compare_uSVP}.

-\textbf{Machine learning (ML) attacks on \lwe{}. \salsa{}}~\cite{wengersalsa}, the seminal ML attack on \lwe{}, uses a large collection of \lwe{} samples $\{(\textbf a,b)\}$ with the same secret $\mathbf s$ to train a transformer~\cite{transformer17} that predicts $b$ from $\textbf a$. \salsa{} presents methods for secret recovery via queries to the trained model, and observes that high model accuracy is not needed: secrets are recovered as soon as the transformer {\it starts} to learn (training loss drops). \salsa{} is a proof of concept, recovering binary secrets with $3$ or $4$ nonzero bits for problems of dimension $\le128$, small \lwe{} instances solvable via exhaustive search.
+\textbf{Machine learning (ML) attacks on \lwe{}. \salsa{}}~\cite{wengersalsa}, the seminal ML attack on \lwe{}, uses a large collection of \lwe{} samples $\{(\textbf a,b)\}$ with the same secret $\mathbf s$ to train a transformer~\cite{transformer17} that predicts $b$ from $\textbf a$. \salsa{} presents methods for secret recovery via queries to the trained model, and observes that high model accuracy is not needed: secrets are recovered as soon as the transformer {\it starts} to learn (training loss drops). \salsa{} is a proof of concept, recovering binary secrets with $3$ or $4$ nonzero bits for problems with dimension up to $128$, small instances of \lwe{} solvable via exhaustive search.